 On Thursday, state investigators took records out of police headquarters that include documents related to other investigations of the bakery and the Bey family, sources said.

 Joyner is Longmire's direct boss.
 At the time of Bailey's killing, Loman was a captain in charge of the Criminal Investigation Division.
 Joyner reported to him.
 The two were former homicide-unit partners.
-Sources said
+Sources said the two men and Longmire are close personal friends.

 A spokesman for Mayor Ronald Dellums — who 10 days ago asked Attorney General Jerry Brown to conduct what he called a "concurrent parallel investigation" in addition to the police department's own internal affairs probe of Longmire's handling of the Bailey case — declined to comment Friday.